openaps/docs/docs/docs/walkthrough/phase-0/hardware/edison.md

 You can use any charger with a USB plug, including a wall power charger.
 The Explorer Board has pass through charging, so this is also how you will charge the LiPo battery.

-The following link is to a LiPo battery that is currentlyn being used with the explorer board rigs.  https://www.adafruit.com/products/2011
+The following link is to a LiPo battery that is currently being used with the explorer board rigs.  https://www.adafruit.com/products/2011

 ## Explorer Board or another base board